 The grade will be determined as described below.
-The lowest assignment score and the lowest project score are dropped to account for mistakes in submission.
-No other bonus work, make-up work, dropped scores, or other means of raising your grade should be expected.
+The lowest assignment score (assignments only, not projects or exams) is dropped.
+No other bonus work, makeup work, dropped scores, or other means of raising your grade should be expected.
 At the end of the semester, it is possible that grades may be curved, but a curve should not be expected.

 Exam 1 20%

 Exam 2 20%

 Exam 3 20%

-Assignment Average 20%
+Project Average 30%

-Project Average 20%
+Assignment Average 10%